ZhenZHAO/zhenzhao.github.io/_pages/about.md

 ## News
-- [02/2023] Four papers on Semi-supervised Segmentation and ViT prunning are accecpted by CVPR 23
+- [02/2023] 4 papers on semi-supervised semantic segmentation and efficient ViT pruning are accecpted by CVPR 2023.
-- [11/2022] One paper on Barely-supervised Learning is accepted by NeurIPS 2022 --> **Spotlight**
+- [11/2022] A paper on barely-supervised Learning is accepted by NIPS 2022 (**Spotlight**).
-- [03/2022] One paper on mismatched Semi-supervised Learning is accepted by CVPR 2022, Nov.
-2021
+- [03/2022] A paper on mismatched semi-supervised Learning is accepted by CVPR 2022.
-- [12/2021] One paper on Semi-supervised Learning is accepted by AAAI 2022, Aug.
-2021 --> **Oral**
+- [12/2021] A paper on semi-supervised Learning is accepted by AAAI 2022 (**Oral**).
 - [01/2021] Registered as a Ph.D.
 Student @ USYD after a 2-year break.

 ## Selected Awards